 Retractable roof with dance floor and lamb lollichops

 The 15,000 square foot venue on the fourth floor of the Godfrey Hotel has a retractable roof, a video wall, a fire pit, and a well-dressed crowd.
 Down a lamb lollichop and Lagunitas, then bust a move under the massive dance floor’s trippy lights.

 Chicago’s only tri-level rooftop extends in glorious fashion from the 21st to 23rd floors above the London House hotel, located in a historic Beaux Arts tower.
-The 23rd floor cupola is only available for private reservations, but nevertheless, it’s hard to find a better spot for mingling with Chicago’s upper crust over butternut squash risotto and lobster rolls.
-For drinks, you’ll find a slew of cocktails, from Old Fashioneds on tap to Moscow Mules in decanters.
-You can even have the bartenders make you a custom concoction -- just pick a base spirit, a flavor profile like sweet, sour, herbaceous, etc., and they’ll whip something up for you.
+The 23rd floor cupola is only available for private reservations, but nevertheless, it’s hard to find a better spot for mingling with Chicago’s upper crust over picnic baskets packed with venison sausage, trout rillette, and various snacks.
+You can even stop by for afternoon tea service if you’re feeling particularly aristocratic.